-Research undertaken by the University of Sydney discovered an unexpected connection between the bluetongue and two other completely unrelated species widespread in south east Queensland - the weed mother-of- millions Bryophyllum spp, and the introduced cane toad Rhinella marina.
+Research undertaken by the University of Sydney discovered an unexpected connection between the bluetongue and 2 other completely unrelated species widespread in south east Queensland, the weed mother-of-millions (Bryophyllum spp), and the introduced cane toad (Rhinella marina).
 Mother-of-millions is originally from Madagascar and the cane toad from South America, yet despite their geographic and phylogenetic distance, both species produce almost identical toxins.
 The Sydney researchers discovered that the omnivorous bluetongue skinks, consumers of both cane toads and mother-of-millions, showed a higher physiological tolerance of toad toxins in areas where they had been exposed to the toxic mother-of-millions prior to their exposure to cane toads.

 A common resident of many suburban gardens in southeast Queensland the bluetongue skink will often forage on an open compost heap.
 While it feeds naturally on a variety of insects, molluscs, plants and native fruits, it will also happily eat other fruits such as mangoes, grapes and bananas.

-Bluetongues give birth to live young three to five months after mating.
+Bluetongues give birth to live young 3 to 5 months after mating.
 Usually around 10 young, but as many as 25, will fend for themselves within a couple of days of their birth.